 I very much admire what ChainThat have done.
 Rather than just write elaborate white papers on insurance use cases for blockchain, they have gone and put their money where their mouths are and actually built a blockchain application that is pretty amazing.

 What they have created is a marketplace platform where commercial and specialty risks can be placed on a peer-to-peer network on the blockchain.
 It’s basically a blockchain version of how it all started when risks were placed 300 years ago in Edward Lloyd’s coffee house.
 Today the coffee house is replaced by the Lloyds Building on Lime Street, but it still operates as a subscription marketplace where brokers go from carrier to carrier to underwrite risk.
-ChainThat’s platform automates these processes in an immutable way that is efficient and transparent.
+ChainThat’s online removals comparison platform automates these processes in an immutable way that is efficient and transparent.

 Personally, I am hugely excited about what blockchain technology will do in the insurance industry.
 It’s trail-blazing startups such as ChainThat that will end shaping the blockchain ecosystem of the future insurance market.